leffff/waveml/README.md

 # waveml
-Open source machine learning library for performance of a weighted average over stacked predictions
+Open source machine learning library for performance of a weighted average  and linear transformations over stacked predictions

 ### Pip
 ```